yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 ## Deployment Architectures

 See [deployment architectures](../llm/README.md#deployment-architectures) to learn about the general idea of the architecture.
-Note that this TensorRT-LLM version does not support all the options yet.

 Note: TensorRT-LLM disaggregation does not support conditional disaggregation yet.
-You can only configure the deployment to always use aggregate or disaggregated serving.
+You can configure the deployment to always use either aggregate or disaggregated serving.

 ## Getting Started